Whether you're looking for inspiration or planning your trip - we think this will help. Here are our very favourite things to do in Buenos Aires!

 Closest metro station: Plaza de Mayo (A line)

-#9 El Ateneo Bookshop
+#9 Be amazed in El Ateneo Bookshop

 Bookshops in Latin America have thus far been sterile and uninspiring affairs, with their cellophane wrapped books neither inviting nor engaging for more than a few minutes; El Ateneo was therefore a fantastic find.
 Located on the chaotically busy shopping street Avenida Santa Fe, you can escape the crowds into a wonderful space of refined calm and beauty.